The Importance of Wellness in Recovery

-The term wellness is used as an all-encompassing catchword to represent good health.
-Advertisements that include this term abound.
-But the concept of wellness deserves greater elaboration.
-According to the National Wellness Institute (NWI), wellness is “an active process through which people become aware of, and make choices toward, a more successful existence.”
-To further illuminate this definition, NWI describes wellness as having six dimensions, which are:
+The word wellness is often used as an all-encompassing term that represents good health and mindful living.
+Even though we all use this word without a second thought, the actual core concept really does deserve more elaboration.
+According to the National Wellness Institute (NWI), wellness is “an active process through which people become aware of, and make choices toward, a more successful existence.”1 To further illuminate this definition, NWI describes wellness as having six dimensions, which are:

 - Exercise regularly